Component

 The next element you need to create is the component for a single OpAmp.
 Because it is still very generic (beside the LMV321LILT there are many other OpAmps with exactly the same functionality), you should enter a generic name like Single OpAmp.

-Open New Library Element Component, enter the name and assign the component category we created previously:
+Choose New Component, enter the name, assign the component category we created previously, and specify its prefix and default value (see explanations below):

 Schematic-Only